C1000: Products

 As of 2012 C1000 had over 2000 different house brand products including both A-brand and B-brand products.
 C1000 issued magazines named Voordeelstraat and Voordeelplein which displayed the (temporarily) discounted and bargain products it was selling.
 Furthermore, at the beginning of every year C1000 would announce a hundred products that would cost € 1,- for the duration of the year.

 C1000 Museum

 It was reported in 2014 that a 22-year-old man named Gerard Marsman, who was a collector of C1000-related items and paraphernalia, wished to establish a museum dedicated to soon to disappear supermarket formula.
 Marsman was an employee of a C1000 since 2005, this C1000 was later rebranded as an Albert Heijn.
 His collection started when in 2006 he received a C1000 banner and by 2014 the entire attic and his bedroom of his parents' house were filled with C1000-related objects.
-In 2015 it was announces that he could open a museum dedicated to C1000 in the village of Hellendoorn, Overijssel.
+In 2015 it was announced that he could open a museum dedicated to C1000 in the village of Hellendoorn, Overijssel.
 The collection of the museum includes products sold by the C1000, shopping bags, banners, clothing, and other articles.
+Opening was on 17 December 2023.